curedao/docs/constitution/6-tokenomics.md

 #### Option 3: Token Supply to Ensure One Token for Every Citizen Scientist on Earth

 The goal of CureDAO is for every human on earth to share the natural experiments that define their existence.
 The world’s population is projected to peak at 9.4 billion around 2070.
-To enable everyone to become a [Citizen Scientist](5-organization.md), upon genesis, 9.4 billion $dCURES tokens will be created as ERC20 tokens controlled by CureDAO.
+To enable everyone to become a [Citizen Scientist](5-organization.md), upon genesis, 9.4 billion CureDAO tokens will be created as ERC20 tokens controlled by CureDAO.
 CureDAO’s token begins unable to exceed that number - it is a capped ERC20 token.
 Our core collective mission at This token supply may only increase if the world population exceeds 9.4 billion.

 ##### Downsides
 - Harmony (ONE) has a maximum supply of 12.6 billion tokens.
 85 quadrillion is a lot of tokens.
 - The value of a token relative to the USD would initially be very small.
-However, the $dCURES token will be capped at $1.3 quadrillion.
+However, the CureDAO token will be capped at $1.3 quadrillion.
 The global money supply has no cap.

 ##### Upsides